Naseem-DataAnalytics/ecommerce-sql-analysis/README.md

 This project involved a deep dive into the Olist e-commerce dataset using PostgreSQL.
 The goal was to answer critical business questions regarding customer behavior, segmentation, and retention.
 Key findings revealed that the customer base is heavily skewed towards 'Low-Value' segments and that monthly retention drops significantly after the first purchase, highlighting opportunities for targeted engagement strategies.

+### Business Recommendations
+Based on the SQL analysis of the Olist dataset, the following strategic recommendations can be made to drive customer value and improve long-term retention.

+#### 1. Customer Segmentation
+Insight: The analysis revealed that the majority of customers fall into the 'Low-Value' segment, with a small group of 'High-Value' customers driving a disproportionate amount of revenue.

+#### Recommendation:

+Retain High-Value Customers: Implement a loyalty program with exclusive perks (like early access to sales or free shipping) to acknowledge and retain this critical customer segment.

+Grow Mid-Value Customers: Target this group with personalized upselling campaigns and product bundles to encourage slightly larger purchases, moving them into the high-value tier.

+Activate Low-Value Customers: Focus on encouraging a second purchase from this large segment through a targeted follow-up email campaign that offers a compelling discount on their next order within 30 days.

+#### 2. Customer Retention (Cohort Analysis)
+Insight: The cohort analysis clearly shows that customer retention drops significantly after the first month.
+Most new customers make a single purchase and do not return.

+#### Recommendation:

+Implement a Month-1 Reactivation Campaign: Proactively engage with new customers during their first month with a series of welcome emails that provide value beyond the initial purchase, such as usage tips for their product or personalized recommendations for a second purchase.

+Incentivize the Second Purchase: Test offering a time-sensitive voucher (e.g., "15% off your next order in the next 14 days") to motivate new customers to build a habit of shopping with the platform.

+Experiment with Loyalty Points: Introduce a simple points system where customers earn rewards on their first purchase that they can apply to their second, encouraging a faster return.

 ### Database Schema (ERD)

 The database is structured around a central `orders` table, which connects to customers, products, sellers, payments, and reviews.
 This normalized schema ensures data integrity and minimizes redundancy.